Andre-Sacilotti/Spam-Filtering/README.md

 Related to the machine learning model, i trained many models, like MultinomialNB, SVC, RandomForest, and other, but the best performance was in the SVC with specified parameters,

+## TO-DO list

+- Use roBERTa pre-trained model (WIP)
+- Connect to an Email (Waiting)
+- Analize email attachments, like photos (Waiting)
+- Get more data and define more classes, like (Spam, Promotional, Job, University) (Waiting)

 ## Can i use this?